Terms of Service

 - If allowed by the Submission Integration, preferences specific to the publisher of an associated Document, the Platform will Embargo Publication of Content for a period of one year following the earliest publication of the associated Document.

 - If allowed by the Submission Integration preferences specific to the publisher of an associated Document, and if approved by the publisher's designated editorial authority, an Embargo period of greater than one year, and not greater than ten years, may be applied.
 An Embargo must have an explicit termination date by the time of Content Publication.

 2.3 Expressions of Concern, Retraction and Removal of Data Files

-Those who wish to see Content in the repository taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact firstname.lastname@example.org providing the following:
+Those who wish to see Content on the platform taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact email@example.com providing the following: